WEP11/NEXpy/README.md

 # NEXpy
-NEXpy is a simple Python radar tool using siphon to obtain the data and metPy for color tables.
-Requirements are subject to change as we find the most stable (and fast!) configuration for this program.
+NEXpy is a simple Python radar tool using siphon, metpy, and a couple of other things.
+This is intended to be a quick-solution plotting tool for lazy people like me who still want decent looking loops.
+Requirements are subject to change as I find the most stable (and fast!) configuration for this program.

 Requirements
 ------